Hong Kong polls see record low turnout in vote for 'patriots only' legislators | DW | 19.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Only 30% of voters have taken part, the lowest in Hong Kong's election history.
-All the candidates had been vetted for their political views and "patriotism."
+Pro-Beijing candidates have won a majority of seats in Hong Kong's legislative elections.
+But only 30% of voters took part as candidates were vetted for their political views.

-Hong Kong registered a record low 30% voter turnout in the first legislature poll held under new rules imposed by China, the city's top election official announced early Monday.
+Hong Kong registered a record low 30% voter turnout in the first legislative council (LegCo) poll held under new rules imposed by China, the city's top election official announced early Monday.

 Barnabas Fung said only 1,350,680 of the 4,472,863 registered voters cast their ballots for city lawmakers — marking the lowest turnout in three decades.

-By the time the polls closed at 9:30 pm, the turnout still looked on track to hit that record low, with just 26.5% of the eligible electorate, or around 1.18 million people, having cast their ballots by the end of the day.
-In 2016, 53% had cast their votes by the same point.
+Lam added that the new rules meant "anti-China" elements were now excluded, which would lead to the restoration of political stability.

+Following the elections, Lam is heading to Beijing for a three-day visit to brief Chinese leaders on the economic, social and political situation in Hong Kong.

 Polling booths were heavily guarded by the police.
-Around 10,000 police officers have been deployed to make sure elections went smoothly, Raymond Siu, the chief of the police department, said.
+Around 10,000 police officers were deployed to make sure elections went smoothly, Raymond Siu, the chief of the police department, said.

 To encourage people to vote, Hong Kong authorities offered free public transport and even sent out reminder messages on Saturday.